Product

 No matter how legitimate an invoice looks at a first glance, never skip the verification process.
 Even a legitimate invoice could have already been paid, especially when two people end up handling the same task.

-One of the best ways you can build lasting relationships is to pay your invoices on time.
-Even with no formal arrangements explicitly stating this, suppliers and vendors will often prioritize your orders ahead of others when they know you pay on time.
+One of the best ways customers can build lasting relationships with vendors is for them to pay their invoices on time.
+Even with no formal arrangements explicitly stating this, suppliers and vendors will often prioritize orders from these customers ahead of others when they know you pay on time.
+Automated collections software can help ensure the invoicing process is as efficient as possible to facilitate timely payment from customers.

 Why Are Best Practices for Invoice Processing So Important?